newaeonweb/generator-angm/README.md

 ## Injector
 By default, new scripts are added to the `index.html` file.
-Using Grunt-injector, but only on setup configuration, after that you must run `grunt injector` or `grunt dev` every time you add a new module or script.
+Using Grunt-injector, but only on setup configuration, after that you must run `grunt injector` or `grunt dev` every time you add a new module, directive or script.

 ## Bower Components